Loading...

 The OECD also emphasizes () that independent enterprises don't indefinitely tolerate losses—a key principle when evaluating persistent loss situations.

 US Treasury Regulations §1.482-1 don't explicitly forbid loss-making comparables but emphasize reliability.
-Where not all material differences can be reliably identified and adjusted, US rules often use the interquartile range (25th–75th percentile) as the arm's length range (§1.482-1(e)(2)(iii)).
+Where multiple comparables remain and statistical methods are appropriate to improve reliability, the regulations permit use of the interquartile range (25th–75th percentile) as the arm's length range (§1.482-1(e)(2)(iii)).
 This can reduce the influence of extreme results—including large losses—depending on the dataset, though that is an effect rather than the stated purpose of IQR.

 German authorities have specific expectations, drawing from two sources: